Heinrich Blücher

 Heinrich Friedrich Ernst Blücher (29 January 1899 – 31 October 1970) was a German philosopher.
-He was the second husband of Hannah Arendt whom he had first met in Paris in 1936.
-During his life in America, Blücher traveled in popular academic circles and appears prominently in the lives of various New York intellectuals.
+He was the second husband of Hannah Arendt, whom he had first met in Paris in 1936.
+During his life in America, Blücher traveled in popular academic circles and appeared prominently in the lives of various New York intellectuals.

 Biography

 Blücher was born in Berlin among the poor working class of the city.
-He was a member of the Communist Party of Germany until 1928, but soon rejected Stalinism and left the party in protest of its Stalinist policies.
+He was a member of the Communist Party of Germany until 1928, but left the party in protest of its Stalinist policies.
 He then became a member of a small anti-Stalinist group called the Communist Party Opposition.
 Dwight Macdonald would later describe Blücher's political identity as a "true, hopeless anarchist."
 He is remembered as a philosopher, yet he "was an autodidact who had gone to night school but never graduated, a bohemian who until 1933 had worked in German cabarets."

 As a Communist, Blücher had to flee Germany following the rise of National Socialism.
 He escaped without the necessary travel documents across the Czech border, the same route taken by his wife.
 During his time in France he became close friends with Walter Benjamin, through whom he met Arendt.
 He married Hannah Arendt in France, and they emigrated to New York City in 1941.

 Heinrich Blücher began teaching philosophy at Bard College in 1952, despite having no post-secondary education, continuing for seventeen years, as well as at the New School for Social Research.
 While there he continued to hold radical anti-establishment views, stating in a lecture that "The C.I.A. has infiltrated the National Student Organization.
 That means we are being bribed, we are being used, and we are no longer academicians any more."
 Later in the same lecture he insisted, that if "what the government says must be right, it must be spread, and no dissent shall be possible.
 If they call that consensus, then to hell with it."
 He argued that America was now "doing what the others (the totalitarians, the Russians) did all along."
 He died of a heart attack at the age of 71, in the apartment he shared with Arendt at 370 Riverside Drive, New York City.
 His wife Hannah Arendt was later buried alongside him at Bard College Cemetery.